mirumee/ariadne-website/docs/subscriptions.md

 app = GraphQL(schema, http_handler=GraphQLHTTPSSEHandler())
 ```

-Subscriptions can be consumed using the [graphql-sse](https://github.com/enisdenjo/graphql-sse/) JavaScript client
-library or any other compatible implementation.
+Subscriptions can be consumed using the [graphql-sse](https://github.com/enisdenjo/graphql-sse/) JavaScript client library or any other compatible implementation.

-> The `GraphQLHTTPSSEHandler` only supports asynchronous servers, due to the nature of subscriptions.
+> The `GraphQLHTTPSSEHandler` requires the ASGI server to work.
 >
 > This handler only supports the `distinct connections mode` mode of the protocol due to Ariadne's stateless implementation.
 >
-> If you are using a custom client implementation, make sure to add the `Accept: text/event-stream` header to the
-> request as this is required to establish the Server-Sent Events connection.
+> If you are using a custom client implementation, make sure to add the `Accept: text/event-stream` header to the request as this is required to establish the Server-Sent Events connection.